 Row – Lean back holding handles.
 Brace your core forming a strong plank with your shoulders pulled down and back.
 Maintaining your plank, pull your chest up to your hands.
 Lower yourself down in one slow, controlled movement.

-Stack your elbows under shoulders, with feet hip width apart.
+Stack your elbows under shoulders, with feet hip-width apart.
 Lower hips down and back, weight in heels.
-Drive through heels, squeeze glutes and lift chest.
+Drive through heels, squeeze your glutes, and lift your chest.

-Place arms in a “T”, body in half kneeling position.
-Maintain lengthened spine, shift hips forward, rotate torso away from rear leg, side bend away.
+Place arms in a “T”, body in a half-kneeling position.
+Maintain lengthened spine, shift hips forward, rotate torso away from your rear leg, side bend away.
 Shift hips back to return hip to neutral, arms down.

 In this series, I’ll be featuring some of the new trends that you’ll find at your local gym (or even for use at home).
 First up, Battle Ropes!

 What Are They?

 A battle rope is a long thick rope anchored in the middle with two ends for you to work with.
 Battle ropes vary in length from 30 – 50 feet, with 1.5 – 2 inch diameters.
 They are great for working the hands, arms, shoulders, back, abs, core, and legs.